 A very important antioxidant in preventing heart disease and many cancers is lycopene, which is very similar to beta carotene, but which has finally become commonly available in pure form as a nutritional supplement.
 The best food sources of lycopene are canned tomato juice, or juices such as V8 that are high in tomato juice.

 A low carbohydrate diet can also raise HDL by reducing insulin requirements.

 In case all of the above fail, it is important for many people to take 1/4 aspirin tablet (81 mg.) per day.
-Low dose aspirin is the simplest and least expensive method of heart attack prevention, although it is not for everyone.
-Low dose aspirin, by itself, can reduce the risk of heart attack by at least 40 percent.
+Low dose aspirin is the simplest and least expensive method of heart attack prevention, although it is definitely not for everyone.
+Low dose aspirin, by itself, can reduce the risk of heart attack by at least 40 percent in many people.
 Low dose aspirin will also reduce the risk of colon cancer, one of the deadliest and most common forms of cancer, by at least 40 percent.

 There are dangers of aspirin, even at very low doses.
 Aspirin can cause some bleeding in the digestive tract, and, more importantly, can impair somewhat the absorption of some important nutrients.
 For most people, though, the benefits of low-dose aspirin are so remarkable that they far outweigh the dangers.